MewsSystems/gitbook-channel-manager-api/guidelines/requests.md

 ### Providing endpoints to Mews

 Please provide Mews with endpoint URLs for the following API operations once they are deployed.
-Mews needs them for both the Test environment and the Production environment to be able to send data.
+Mews needs them for both the Demo environment and the Production environment to be able to send data.
 Mews doesn't require all endpoint URLs to be provided at once.
 We recommend having a different `[PlatformAddress]` for each environment to prevent test data and live data from getting mixed up.
 For the same reason, `clientToken` should differ between each environment.